DataLab-Platform/DataLab/doc/features/general/logviewer.rst

 ==========

-Despite countless efforts (unit testing, test coverage, ...), CobraDataLab might crash or behave unexpectedly.
+Despite countless efforts (unit testing, test coverage, ...), DataLab might crash or behave unexpectedly.

-For those situations, CobraDataLab provides two logs (located in your home directory):
+For those situations, DataLab provides two logs (located in your home directory):
   - "Traceback log", for Python exceptions
   - "Faulthandler log", for system failures (e.g. Qt-related crash)

 .. figure:: /images/shots/logviewer.png

-    CobraDataLab log viewer (see "?" menu)
+    DataLab log viewer (see "?" menu)

-If CobraDataLab crashed or if any Python exception is raised during its execution, those log files will be updated accordingly.
+If DataLab crashed or if any Python exception is raised during its execution, those log files will be updated accordingly.
-CobraDataLab will even notify that new informations are available in log files at next startup.
+DataLab will even notify that new informations are available in log files at next startup.
 This is an invitation to submit a bug report.

 Reporting unexpected behavior or any other bug on `GitHub Issues`_